mgkid3310/AWESome/README.md

 radarDetailParams: Radar detail parameters (default: [])

 `radarDetailParams` can be used in two modes: preset/custom.
-There are two presets available, `"AN/APG76"` and `"AN/APS145"`.
-APG76 was used in A-6 aircraft, and APS145 is used in E-2A/B/C.
+The list of available presets is as follows:
+`"APS-11"`: used in airports as surveillance radar
+`"AN/APG76"`: used in A-6, weak against rain
-APG76 works well against ground clutter but is weak against rain.
+`"AN/APS145"`: used in E-2C, weak against ground clutter
-APS145 has almost no effect from rain, but gets highter ground
-clutter values and therefore cannot detect low-altitude aircrafts
-in certain situations.

 When using custom values, the parameters are as follows:
 `radarDetailParams = [radarFrequency, pulseWidth, azimuthBeamwidth, elevationBeamwidth]`